A Survey of LLM Prompt Datasets: Taxonomy, Linguistic Patterns, and Practical Uses: Prompt Data Analysis

 To gain deeper insights into the linguistic structure of prompts, we perform syntactic analysis from three perspectives: dependency parsing \citep{nivre-2003-efficient}, part-of-speech (POS) tagging \citep{10.3115/974499.974526}, and term frequency-inverse document frequency (TF-IDF) scoring \citep{salton1988term}.
 These features are both descriptive and can be aggregated into vector representations for tasks like prompt classification.

-For comparative analysis with non-prompt text datasets, we have used Universal Dependencies corpora for English: EWT \citep{silveira14gold} and ParTUT \citep{sanguinetti2014partutUD}, where EWT contains informal contents--blog, social, reviews, email, and web, and ParTUT contains more formal contents--legal, news, and wiki.
+For comparative analysis with non-prompt text datasets, we have used Universal Dependencies corpora for English: EWT \citep{silveira14gold} and ParTUT \citep{sanguinetti2014partutUD}, where EWT contains informal content (blog, social, reviews, email, and web), while ParTUT contains more formal content (legal, news, and wiki).